Cloud Architecture Fundamentals (Intro to Kubernetes)

 Server Virtualization (VM)

 To address all of the unused capacity and high costs of the traditional environment virtualization was born.
 Virtualization effectively enables a single physical server to be provisioned into multiple logical servers.
-This provided organizations significant cost reduction by enabling greater utilization of their servers.
+Virtualization provided organizations significant cost reduction by enabling greater utilization of their servers.
 This enables organizations to reduce the number of servers needed for their computing needs.

 The architecture of server virtualization can be seen below.